 On July 26, 2017, the ADOC provided the DOJ and the monitor a copy of the finalized staffing plan and a matrix listing every comment and suggestion previously provided to the ADOC by the DOJ and the monitor, together with an explanation for what was modified and what was not included in the final plan issued by the ADOC.
 The monitor reviewed the staffing plan and ADOC's documented consideration of the monitor and the DOJ's recommendations.

-The monitor requested ADOC and Tutwiler provide two periodic progress updates on the development of an implementation plan for the staffing plan.
-The first update was submitted to the monitor on October 30, 2017 and the second was submitted on December 1, 2017.
+ADOC and Tutwiler are balancing several record production and reporting requirements.
+The monitor requested ADOC and Tutwiler provide periodic progress updates on the implementation plan addressing the recommendations made in the staffing plan.
+The monitor received the latest progress update on June 20, 2018.
+This planning document accounts for the progress towards all outstanding recommendations regarding staffing.
+As of April 2, 2018, Tutwiler had implemented 16 of the 22 recommendations in the staffing plan.
+Full implementation is expected in 2018.
+Looking forward, by September 1, 2018, Tutwiler will consider two specific recommendations.
+First, they will explore moving breakfast later by 90 to 120 minutes and adjusting subsequent activities to increase staffing efficiency to lower peak staffing demands and to provide inmates with more hours to sleep.
+Second, they will consider adjusting the timing of other intermittent activities to lower the level of peak staffing demand.
 The monitor recognizes the implementation of the staffing plan is ongoing and will continue to request these periodic implementation progress updates.

+In addition to the aforementioned reports, in compliance with Section III.C.2.vi of the Agreement, ADOC and Tutwiler are required to submit quarterly staffing reports to the monitor and the DOJ.
+These reports account for new employees, transfers and resignations and retirements.
+During this reporting period, the monitor received those reports on March 7, 2018 and June 11, 2018.

-In addition to the periodic implementation progress reports ADOC and Tutwiler must submit a staffing report to the monitor and the DOJ covering the sixmonth period of time after the development of the staffing plan.
-This staffing report will cover the timeframe from July 26, 2017 to January 26, 2018, and will be submitted to the DOJ and the monitor for review once it is compiled.
-The monitor, while appreciating the ADOC's enhanced recruitment efforts, remains concerned about the staffing levels at Tutwiler.
-In October 2017, Tutwiler had only 56 officers on staff.
-The entrance level salary for a corrections officer is \$29,954.
-Starting pay is 5% higher with an associate's degree and 10% higher with a bachelor's degree.
+The Agreement also requires ADOC and Tutwiler to submit a biannual staffing report covering the six month period of time after the development of the staffing plan.
+This report covers the timeframe July 26, 2017-January 26, 2018 and was submitted to the DOJ and the monitor on March 13, 2018.
+Receipt of the second biannual staffing report will cover the time period January 27, 2018-July 26, 2018 and will be submitted to the DOJ and the monitor once compiled.
+Thereafter, the report will be provided on an annual basis until termination of the Agreement.

+The monitor remains concerned about the correction officer staffing levels at Tutwiler.
 As of December 31, 2017, there were 54 correction officers on staff (36 females and 18 males).
-Since 2015, the correction officer vacancy rate has steadily increased.
-In December 2017, only 34% of Tutwiler's correction officer positions were filed.
-In contrast, 89% of supervisor positions were filled and 76% of non-uniform staffing was filled.
-Supervisors are often pulled from their assignments to perform correction officer duties.
+This translates into only 34% of Tutwiler's correction officer positions were filled.
+In contrast, 89% of supervisor positions were filled and 76% of non-uniformed positions were filled.
+As of March 1, 2018, only 33% of the correction officer positions were filled.
+In March 2018, 10 additional officers were transferred to Tutwiler as a result of the closing of another ADOC facility.
+It is significant to note that these officers self selected to transfer to Tutwiler.
+The addition of these officers helped to address some of Tutwiler's immediate staffing needs.
+As of June 30, 2018, 40% of Tutwiler's correctional officer positions were filled, not including seven part-time, retired officers.